LKirst/lie-esl/_posts/2024-04-29-material-based-writing.md

 last_modified_at: 2024-05-01
 ---

+Disclaimer: Different schools may have slightly different requirements.
+Check with your teacher if they agree with the answers below.

 ## What is the structure of a material-based writing assignment?

 Your text should always follow the same structure: